theblackcat102/theblackcat102.github.io/_posts/2021-8-21-list-of-slides-about-machine-learning.md

 topics : self-supervised-learning

 Thanks to Yann Lecun cake image, self-supervised learning is a hot topic at that time.
 So I have choosen this not so intuitive learning method to present.
-A slight background, self-supervied learning before is mostly revolve around siamese network design and such method actually have some stability issues when trained on only raw inputs.
+A slight background, self-supervied learning before is mostly revolve around siamese network design.
+Such method has some stability issues when trained on only raw inputs ( so you need large batch size, crazy learning rate scheduling and some weird augmentations to make it work ).
 Before SimCLR paper, such approach is actually a good trick for small datasets since it's a good and effective regularization method to prevent overfitting.
-I have actual experience on this with mostly positive results.
+This is one the very few tricks in my sleeves for using neural network on small datasets to gain better performance than sklearn baseline.

 [VQ-VAE](https://docs.google.com/presentation/d/1k_5YBC9hfWL_zBSkKn4kT6bm1KF6EkadUDKWzQoTMSY/edit?usp=sharing)